YOUR ULTIMATE MARATHON GUIDE

 Tapering allows muscle glycogen storage to return to peak levels.
 Metabolic enzymes, antioxidants, and various hormones that have depleted during training will return to their optimal ranges.
 Muscle and connective tissues will repair and strengthen.
 And, the body’s immune system improves dramatically, too.
 In short, tapering allows your body to prepare for peak performance.

-For many it is hard to implement this tapering, since a lot of runners might fear that by cutting back, their performance will suffer.
+For many, it is hard to implement this tapering since a lot of runners might fear that by cutting back, their performance will suffer.
 But, by reducing mileage you can recover even faster, thus allowing you to reach peak performance.
-Studies have even shown that the aerobic capacity doesn’t change at all, which means that it is the rest and not the workouts that makes you stronger during these last weeks before the race.
+Studies have even shown that the aerobic capacity doesn’t change at all, which means that it is the rest and not the workouts that make you stronger during these last weeks before the race.

 BE CAREFUL WITH ENERGY DRINKS: During the race, you should intake water and energy drinks to keep the body going and make sure that your energy is high.
 If you are not experienced with energy gels you might want to avoid these, since they can make your stomach feel bad!
 Make sure to use energy gels in your training before the actual marathon, so your stomach can get used to them.

 READY, SET, GO!